 - Previous stroke or transient ischemic attack (TIA)

 - Being over the age of 55

 However, you can change other things about yourself, such hair color or weight.
 And you also have some influence over other risk factors for stroke that may result from lifestyle choices.
+It is estimated that 80% of strokes may be prevented through making health choices.
 Read the tips below to help you control these risk factors and potentially prevent a stroke.